bschwede/linkenhancer/README.md

 Additional external targets can be configured.
 Any CSS rules required are best added via the “CSS and JS” module.
 Only the definition of the icon as a background image is actually needed - referencing as data: URL.
 See also: [mdn web docs - data: URLs](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Schemes/data)
 `.icon-whatever { background-image: url(...) }`

 This function is implemented via Javascript and only affects links in notes (with markdown enabled) and HTML blocks on the client side.
 The existence of the linked data records is not checked in advance.
-Errors only occur when the link is clicked.
+Errors only occur when the link is clicked (e. g. if the access to the ressource is restricted).

 **Syntax:**
 - Markdown: `[Link display title](#@wt=i@I1@)`